Show All Answers

 The detour uses Pioneer Trail, Audubon Road, and Lyman Boulevard.

-Businesses will be accessible when Highway 41 is closed.
-Thru-traffic will be detoured around the construction.
-The detour uses Pioneer Trail, Audubon Rd, and Lyman Blvd.
+Businesses and residences will be accessible from Hazeltine Blvd or Lyman Blvd when Highway 41 is closed.
+The Pondview businesses along Highway 41 will have access from the north during construction.
+Thru-traffic will be detoured around the construction using Pioneer Trail, Audubon Rd, and Lyman Blvd.

 The roundabout will provide safer access to Peavey Rd and the new Oak Ridge Commons site, where Costco will be.
 The roundabout will slow vehicle speeds and reduce the wait time for vehicles entering or exiting Highway 41.
 The roundabout will also allow for more free-flowing traffic on Highway 41.

-A roundabout was chosen because they have fewer opportunities for crashes compared to signalized stop sign controlled intersections.
-The shape of a roundabout eliminates high speed, right-angle, and head-on crashes.
+A roundabout was chosen because they have fewer opportunities for crashes compared to intersections with traffic lights or stop signs.
+The shape of a roundabout eliminates high-speed, right-angle, and head-on crashes.
 It also allows for quicker reaction time because of the low traffic speed.

 The Minnesota Department of Transportation and the city of Chaska were part of the planning of the Peavey Rd/Hwy 41 intersection approvements.